Than0316/Gomoku-Game-Model/README.md

 2. Navigate to the project root directory.
 3. Run the main file inside `EASY_GOMOKU`.

-The program launches an interactive Gomoku game in the terminal, where a human player competes against the AI.
+The program launches an interactive Gomoku game, where a human player competes against the AI.

 ---